splinesreticulating/LiquidSoapMCP/README.md

 # Acknowledgments

-Built for the Liquidsoap community — and for the DJs, webradio operators, self-hosters, and audio nerds who want Liquidsoap to be easier, safer, and more fun with AI assistance.
+Built for the Liquidsoap community, and for the DJs, webradio operators, self-hosters, and audio nerds who want Liquidsoap to be easier, safer, and more fun with AI assistance.

 ---